GhostOcelot/Bluestone-PIM/README.md

 I used some additional flavor like displaying toasts on successfull API requests, lazy components loading, custom spinner on loading state and more, but you will see this for yourself.

-## Clone the repository to your local machine and follow the below steps:
+## Clone the repository to your local machine and follow the below steps

 ### Frontend: